European Group of Five

-The European Group of Five (E5) in the European Union is an unofficial group of the interior ministers of the five European states —France, Germany, Italy, Poland, and Spain with the largest populations and thus with the majority of votes in the Council of the European Union.
+The European Group of Five (E5) in the European Union is an unofficial group of five European states —France, Germany, Italy, Poland, and Spain with the largest populations and thus with the majority of votes in the Council of the European Union.
 The group (then with the United Kingdom) was established in 2003 to deal with immigration, terrorism, and enforce law and order.
 In 2006, Poland joined the group, making it the G6.
 On 29 March 2017, the United Kingdom triggered Article 50, and left the European Union entirely on 31 January 2020, ending the G6, and beginning the European Group of Five (E5) without the United Kingdom.